Network Administrator Visa Sponsorship Jobs in Washington DC

 Which companies sponsor visas for network administrators in Washington DC?

 Federal IT contractors are the most active sponsors in the DC area.
-Firms like Leidos, Booz Allen Hamilton, SAIC, Peraton, General Dynamics IT, and Accenture Federal Services regularly file H-1B petitions for network administrators supporting government contracts.
+Firms like Leidos, Booz Allen Hamilton, SAIC, Peraton, General Dynamics IT, and Accenture Federal Services regularly file H-1B visa petitions for network administrators supporting government contracts.
 Large commercial employers such as Verizon, AWS, and Cisco also sponsor in the region, though federal contractors represent the dominant hiring base given DC's government-centric economy.

 Which visa types are most common for network administrator roles in Washington DC?